 Combining her inspirations from Butoh, a Japanese form of dance theatre, and her relationships with other artists to her education years in Germany, this solo exhibition is not a retrospective, but an exhibition that records each of the artist’s creations, steps and process over her 20-year-long career, as stated by Melati at the exhibition preview.

-In a pitch black room, the installation brings to life 54 manifestos in a form of a 13-channel film projected onto large screens.
-Front and center, the Australian actress serves as a mouthpiece for each scene as she acts and recites on the writings of Futurists, Dadaists, Fluxus, Suprematists, Situationists and other famous movements.
+In a pitch-black room, the installation brings to life 54 manifestos in a form of a 13-channel film projected onto large screens.
+Front and centre, the Australian actress serve as a mouthpiece for each scene as she acts and recites on the writings of Futurists, Dadaists, Fluxus, Suprematists, Situationists and other famous movements.

 As a growing industry, the local art scene is bound to be enthralled by new ideas and forms of art practices that may still be a rarity here, and the two exhibitions ‘Why Let the Chicken Run’ and ‘Manifesto’ might just be the perfect prelude to understanding contemporary art.

-Why Let the Chicken Run: Melati Suryodarmo and Manifesto: Julian Rosefeldt will run from February 28 to May 31, at Museum MACAN (AKR Tower Level M – Jl.
+Melati Suryodarmo: Why Let the Chicken Run? and Julian Rosefeldt: Manifesto will run from February 28 to May 31, at Museum MACAN (AKR Tower Level M – Jl.
 Panjang No.5, Kebon Jeruk).
 For more information on the exhibition and specific schedules, click here.